jillesvangurp/geogeometry/README.md

 # Introduction

-GeoGeometry started out as a simple side project to help me come up with a list of geo hashes that cover a particular geo shape.
-This is a nice thing to be able to do if you want to build search engine functionality.
-In addition, I added algorithms to solve various geometric problems.
+GeoGeometry started out as a simple side project while I was building a startup in 2012.
+The key feature I needed at time was a list of geo hashes that cover a particular geo shape.
+This is a nice thing to be able to do if you want to build search engine functionality and want to implement geospatial search.
+Over time, I added algorithms to solve various geometric problems.
 Mostly these are well known & documented algorithms of course.
 But it is nice to have some simple library of implementations for these things.
+I still maintain this library; especially since I became CTO of [FORMATION](https://tryformation.com) where we use it with our indoor maps for things like geofences, georeferencing coordinates from various location providers, etc.

+I initially used Java for this and over time added several implementations of common geometry algorithms.
+In 2019, after not touching this project for years, I ported the entire code base to **Kotlin**.
+Minor API changes aside, this should be backwards compatible for most Java users.
+At this point, the library is a multiplatform Kotlin project.

 # Get it